Skip to content

 Spinoza, Baruch.
 1677.
 Ethica Ordine Geometrico Demonstrata.
 Jan Rieuwertsz.

-1. The Chinese name 明在学 (míng zài xué) follows the pattern of Chinese academic terminology.
-“Ming” (明) denotes the core concept of lucid awareness; “zai” (在) denotes being/existence, the irreversible fact of being alive here and now; “xue” (学) marks disciplinary identity.
-The choice of “zai” (being) over “dao” (Tao) reflects the core thesis: The Tao of Lucidity’s fundamental concern is not “what is Tao” but “how to exist lucidly.”
-“Lucid being” (明在) is the book’s core verb (see §VI: “Living Lucidly”).
+1. The Chinese-derived disciplinary name follows the pattern of Chinese academic terminology.
+Its first element denotes lucid awareness; its second denotes being/existence, the irreversible fact of being alive here and now; its final element marks disciplinary identity.
+The choice of “being” rather than “Tao” reflects the core thesis: The Tao of Lucidity’s central concern is the practical question of “how to exist lucidly,” more than an abstract account of “what Tao is.”
+“Lucid being” is the book’s core verb (see §VI: “Living Lucidly”).
 The English term “Luciditao” fuses the Latin lucidus (clear, bright) with the transliterated Chinese “Dao,” echoing the propositional structure of Lucido ergo sum.↩︎

-2. In computer science, “addressability” means the property of an object being uniquely identifiable and locatable.
+2. In computer science, “addressability” means the property of an object being clearly identifiable and locatable.
 A philosophy without a name is like a house without an address; it exists, but others cannot find it, cite it, or visit it.↩︎

-3. “Ming” carries rich semantic layers in Chinese: brightness (physical light), understanding (intellectual clarity), discernment (lucid judgment), moral illumination.
-The Tao of Lucidity takes its “discernment” sense, not seeing everything, but seeing what one is seeing.
-This has kinship with the Buddhist concept of sati (mindfulness), but The Tao of Lucidity’s “ming” more strongly integrates rational and active dimensions, rather than pure awareness or acceptance.↩︎
+3. This element carries rich semantic layers in Chinese: brightness (physical light), understanding (intellectual clarity), discernment (lucid judgment), and moral illumination.
+The Tao of Lucidity takes its “discernment” sense: it does not claim to see everything, but asks one to see what one is seeing.
+This has kinship with the Buddhist concept of sati (mindfulness), while more strongly integrating rational and active dimensions beyond pure awareness or acceptance.↩︎

-4. “Zai” in The Tao of Lucidity carries a double meaning: the ontological sense of “being” and the everyday sense of “presence.”
-The choice of “zai” (being) over “dao” (Tao) as the discipline’s core character reflects The Tao of Lucidity’s fundamental concern: not the structure of Tao (that belongs to ontology) but how you exist within Tao: “living lucidly” (§VI).
-This resonates structurally with Heidegger’s focus on Dasein (being-there), but The Tao of Lucidity’s “zai” does not presuppose anxiety as the fundamental mood; it posits lucidity as the fundamental mood.↩︎
+4. This element carries a double meaning in Chinese: the ontological sense of “being” and the everyday sense of “presence.”
+The choice of “being” as the discipline’s core term, rather than “Tao,” reflects The Tao of Lucidity’s concern: not only the structure of Tao (that belongs to ontology), but how you exist within Tao: “living lucidly” (§VI).
+This resonates structurally with Heidegger’s focus on Dasein (being-there), but The Tao of Lucidity does not presuppose anxiety as the fundamental mood; it treats lucidity as the fundamental mood.↩︎

-5. “Xue” in the Chinese intellectual tradition simultaneously denotes the content of knowledge and the practice of pursuing it: “learn and constantly practice” (the opening line of the Analects (Confucius c.\,5th c. \textsc{bce})) already implies the inseparability of theory and practice.
+5. In the Chinese intellectual tradition, this element simultaneously denotes the content of knowledge and the practice of pursuing it: “learn and constantly practice” (the opening line of the Analects (Confucius c.
+5th c.
+BCE)) already implies the inseparability of theory and practice.
 Luciditao inherits this tradition: it is both knowledge about how to exist lucidly, and the practice of lucid existence itself.↩︎

 6. The philosophical background: Hume (1739) first identified the logical gap from “is” to “ought” (“Hume’s guillotine”).
 Kant attempted to bridge it via “practical reason.”
 Existentialist philosophers used “existential choice”: Camus’s Sisyphus, after recognizing absurdity, still chooses to push the boulder uphill.
 The Tao of Lucidity’s bridging axioms inherit the existentialist path but give it more precise formal structure: see the structure of Tao (postulates) \(\to\) make an existential commitment (Bridge Axiom E3) \(\to\) derive ethical principles (ethical propositions).↩︎